Jerry Taft, ABC7 meteorologist for 33 years, dies at 77

-Jerry is survived by his wife Shana, their children Skylar and Storm and his other children Danna and Jay.
+Jerry is survived by his wife Shana and his children Skylar, Storm, Danna and Jay.

-While reflecting on his career when he retired from ABC7, Jerry said he did intent to become a television meteorologist and became interested in meteorology from flying airplanes.
+While reflecting on his career when he retired from ABC7, Jerry said he did not intend to become a television meteorologist and became interested in meteorology from flying airplanes.

 RELATED: Reflecting on ABC7 meteorologist Jerry Taft's 33-year career